 I’m not in the water though, even imagining it makes me squirm, shiver.

 At the same time envy, admiration, for those who can do it.
-I see it as a battle, this winter swimming, this all-round-the-year dipping into the ocean that has become a trend of sorts.
+I thought it was a battle, this winter swimming, this all-round-the-year dipping into the ocean that has become a trend of sorts.

 Because it makes you feel alive